Xapier14/reiz-tech-assignments/README.md

 # Reiz Tech Assignments

-My answers for their work assignment as part of my application for a .NET Developer internsip position.
+My answers for their work assignment as part of my application for a .NET Developer internship position.

 ## Assignment 1 - Analogue Clock